-Looking at Portfolio and Product Management From a Non-Technologists Point of View
+Looking at Portfolio and Product Management From a Non-Developer Point of View

 Epics have been a common term since the early days of Agile.
 They are a very large story.
 But they have no real place on the strategic or portfolio management side of the value stream.
 Business stakeholders tend to think in terms of strategies → initiatives → business increments.
 How to get from business increments to stories is clearer when we take business increments and decompose them into minimum business increments, then features and stories.
 Saying we have large stories just means that we should break them down.
 But working from epics causes many problems, as I’ll show in this chapter.

-This Lean approach is more effective than using epics because it avoids confusion, incorporates the essential concept of the MBI, drives from business value, enables better sequencing of work based on lowering cost of delay, and enables using a flow model during the Planning Event.
+This Lean approach is more effective than using epics to do WSJF on because it avoids confusion, incorporates the essential concept of the MBI, drives from business value, enables better sequencing of work based on lowering cost of delay, and enables using a flow model during the Planning Event.

 It incorporates the essential concept of the MBI.
 The Minimum Business Increment (MBI) is similar to the original ideas behind the terms MVP (created by Frank Robinson and later redefined by Eric Ries) and MMF (defined by Denne and Cleland-Huang).
 The MBI is required to assure a focus on business value and business ability.
 The MBI results in features that are smaller and more valuable because they are focused on functionality that is needed now.
 This is better than the more common approach of simply pulling features from an epic without regard for value.